zarzycki/cymep/README.md

 ### Run with CMEC driver

-An alternative workflow is available with [cmec-driver](https://github.com/cmecmetrics/cmec-driver).
+An alternative workflow is available with [cmec-driver](https://github.com/cmecmetrics/cmec-driver) and conda.
 The workflow is:
 1. Clone the coastal-storm-metrics repo.
-2. Install dependencies.
+2. Use conda to dependencies in an environment called "_CMEC_cymep".
+This can be done using the provided yml file:
+`conda env create --file cymep.yml`
 3. From the `cmec-driver` directory, register CyMeP in the cmec library:
 `python cmec-driver.py register <path to CyMeP repository>`
+    - If you have not run cmec-driver before, you must also register your conda installation information:
+    `python cmec-driver.py setup -conda_source <conda source executable> -env_dir <conda env location>`
+    For a standard anaconda or miniconda installation, this might look like:
+    `python cmec-driver.py setup -conda_source ~/miniconda3/etc/profile.d/conda.sh -env_dir ~/miniconda3/envs/`
 4. Add TempestExtremes ASCII trajectories to `cmec-driver/model`.
     - For testing, copy `cymep/trajs/*` to `cmec-driver/model`
 5. Create configuration csv in cmec-driver/model.